AST3101-BlackHoles/Gravity-Assignment-2/README.md

 ## Problem 2

-Using the quadropole approximation and neglecting radiation reaction, compute the strain for the general Keplerian trajectory of two point masses in Newtonian gravity.
-You can work in the center-of-mass frame.
+Using the quadropole approximation and neglecting radiation reaction, compute the strain for a circular Keplerian orbit for two point masses in Newtonian gravity.
+Make a plot of the relative separation between the 2 masses as a function of time and plots of all the nonzero components of the trace-reversed strain as a function of time.

+Extra credit will be given if you additionally solve for the elliptical, parabolic, and hyperbolic cases.

+You should work in the center-of-mass frame.

 ---